 ÁKK sells announced HUF 20 bln of 12-month bills, yield drops

-Hungary’s Government Debt Management Agency (ÁKK) sold HUF 20 bln of discount twelve-month T-bills at auction today, in line with the original offer, Hungarian news agency MTI reported today.
+Hungary’s Government Debt Management Agency (ÁKK) sold HUF 20 billion of discount twelve-month T-bills at auction today, in line with the original offer, Hungarian news agency MTI reported.
+Demand jumped and yields fell.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Newspaper organizations across the globe have struggled to find a business model that allows them to continue to excel, without compromising their ability to perform.
 Most recently, some have experimented with the idea of involving their most important stakeholders, their readers.

 We would like to offer that same opportunity to our readers.
 We would like to invite you to help us deliver the quality business journalism you require.
 Hit our Support the BBJ button and you can choose the how much and how often you send us your contributions.